SynergyAnalyzer/SynergyAnalyzerToolbox/README.md

 ## How to Cite
 To support this toolbox and its authors, please cite the works listed below.
 Thanks very much for your support.

-Russo, Marta and Scano, Alessandro and Brambilla, Cristina and d'Avella, Andrea, Synergyanalyzer: A Matlab Toolbox Implementing Mixed-Matrix Factorization to Identify Kinematic-Muscular Synergies.
-Available at SSRN: https://ssrn.com/abstract=4665608 or http://dx.doi.org/10.2139/ssrn.4665608
+Marta Russo, Alessandro Scano, Cristina Brambilla, Andrea d'Avella,
+SynergyAnalyzer: A Matlab toolbox implementing mixed-matrix factorization to identify kinematic-muscular synergies, Computer Methods and Programs in Biomedicine, Volume 251, 2024, 108217, https://doi.org/10.1016/j.cmpb.2024.108217.

 ## Examples
 For more details check the [Getting Started](https://github.com/SynergyAnalyzer/SynergyAnalyzerToolbox/blob/main/GETTINGSTARTED.md#getting-started) Documentation page.